future-application-laboratory/BirthReminder/README.md

 Here, you may import characters easily

-The only thing you need is tapping the ADD button
+The only thing you need is to tap the ADD button

 ![Add button can be found on the upper-right corner](./GitHubPics/online.png)